Bud Brothers Series (TV series): Book 5: He's the One

 The only thing that is getting in the way of the Bud Brothers Flower Farm's expansion plan is the rival flower shop across the street, Petals Flower Shop.
 The Bud Brothers task ex-commercial model Ed to seduce Hiromi, the fierce owner of the rival flower shop, and make her agree to a merge.
 But Hiromi refuses to surrender and fights the Bud Brothers.

 One day, Hiromi's flower shop gets robbed, and Ed rushes to her rescue.
 He convinces her to come with him to Tagaytay for safety.
 During the vacation, Ed begins to understand how important the flower shop is to Hiromi, and he ends up conceding to the plan.

 Hiromi returns to her province to be with her boyfriend.
 They decide to watch an erotic movie which rouses Hiromi's feelings for the man she really loves which is Ed.

 Book 6: Pepper's Roses

-Pepper and Rei have known each other since they were kids because their fathers are business partners.
+Pepper and Rei have known each other since they were kids because their fathers are business partners and best friends.
 But Pepper and Rei grew apart after some time.
 One day, Pepper comes to Rei for help to fix the feud of their fathers.
-They tell their fathers that they a couple, and after becoming excited, their fathers organize an engagement party.
+They tell their fathers that they are a couple, and after becoming excited, their fathers organize an engagement party.

 Amidst the big lie, Rei and Pepper discover their love for one another.
-But before they can admit their true feelings, Pepper finds out in Rei's cellphone that he is entertaining another girl.
+But before they can admit their true feelings, Pepper finds another woman's name on Rei's cellphone and thinks that he is still entertaining another girl.
 She accuses him of betraying her trust, while he accuses her of invading his privacy.

-Can Pepper and Rei fix their own rift?
+Pepper "calls off" the engagement, and finds out that her father and Rei's father have already reconciled and they are ready to pretend to still be fighting if it means Rei and Pepper get married.
+Pepper says there was no chance.

+Realizing what Pepper needs from him, Rei goes after her and declares his love for her and she reciprocates.